 Between 1990 and 2001, the economy grew because of continued investment in the rehabilitation of infrastructure, improved incentives for production and exports, reduced inflation and gradually improved domestic security.
 Ongoing Ugandan involvement in the war in the Democratic Republic of the Congo, corruption within the government, and slippage in the government’s determination to press reforms raise doubts about the continuation of strong growth.
 In 2000, Uganda was included in the Heavily Indebted Poor Countries (HIPC) debt relief initiative worth $1.3 billion and Paris Club debt relief worth $145 million.

 These amounts combined with the original HIPC debt relief added up to about $2 billion.
-In 2006 the Ugandan Government successfully paid all their debts to the Paris Club, which meant that it was no longer in the (HIPC) list.
-Growth for 2001–2002 was solid despite continued decline in the price of coffee, Uganda’s principal export.
+In 2006 the Ugandan Government successfully paid all their debts to the Paris Club, which meant that it was no longer on the (HIPC) list.
+Growth for 2001–2002 was solid despite a continued decline in the price of coffee, Uganda’s principal export.
 According to IMF statistics, in 2004 Uganda’s GDP per capita reached $300, a much higher level than in the 1980s but still at half the Sub-Saharan African average income of $600 per year.
-Total GDP crossed the 8 billion dollar mark in the same year.
+Total GDP crossed the 8-billion-dollar mark in the same year.

 Economic growth has not always led to poverty reduction.
 Despite an average annual growth of 2.5% between 2000 and 2003, poverty levels increased by 3.8% during that time.
 This has highlighted the importance of avoiding jobless growth and is part of the rising awareness in development circles of the need for equitable growth not just in Uganda, but across the developing world.
 With the Uganda securities exchanges established in 1996, several equities have been listed.
 The Government has used the stock market as an avenue for privatization.
 All Government treasury issues are listed on the securities exchange.

 This Diaspora has contributed enormously to Uganda’s economic growth through remittances and other investments (especially property).
 According to the World Bank, in 2010/2011 Uganda got $694 million in remittances from Ugandans abroad, the highest foreign exchange earner for the country.
-Uganda also serves as an economic hub for a number of neighboring countries like the Democratic Republic of Congo, South Sudan, and Rwanda.
+Uganda also serves as an economic hub for several neighboring countries like the Democratic Republic of Congo, South Sudan, and Rwanda.

 However, the loss of charismatic wildlife in previously popular safari parks such as Murchison Falls National Park and Queen Elizabeth National Park prevented these parks from competing with similar tourist attractions in neighboring Kenya and Tanzania.
 Uganda’s tourist industry instead promoted its tropical forests.
 The keystone of the new industry became Bwindi Impenetrable National Park.
 With more than 300 Mountain Gorillas, Bwindi Impenetrable National Park has approximately half of the world’s population of Mountain Gorillas.
 About three-quarters of Uganda’s tourists are from other African countries.